American Staffordshire Terrier vs American Water Spaniel: Complete Comparison (2026)

 Health and Lifespan Comparison

 American Staffordshire Terrier has a typical lifespan of 12-16 years, while American Water Spaniel lives approximately 10-14 years.
 Health profiles differ significantly between these dogs.
-American Staffordshire Terrier is predisposed to Orthopedic Conditions, Cardiac Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
+American Staffordshire Terrier is predisposed to joint and skeletal conditions, Cardiac Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
 American Water Spaniel faces its own health challenges including breed-specific conditions.
 American Staffordshire Terrier has 3 documented predispositions compared to 1 for American Water Spaniel, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health